A lattice Boltzmann method for Biot's consolidation model of linear poroelasticity: Introduction

 While all these methods solve dynamic elasticity, the approximation of quasi-static elasticity by LBM is more intricate.
 LBMs are essentially explicit schemes in time, and hence not directly applicable to elliptic equations.
 To circumvent this, the addition of a time-dependent damping term was proposed in \cite{Yin2016}, which leads to an iterative LBM that solves the quasi-static equation when approaching the steady-state.
 In particular, the method in \cite{Yin2016} combines a vectorial LBM for the components of the displacement with a finite difference approximation of the divergence.
 Using the same pseudo-time approach, quasi-static linear elasticity in 2D has been solved in \cite{Boolakee2023} using a MRT LBM on a reduced velocity stencil.
 While originally posed as an periodic problem, the treatment of Dirichlet and Neumann boundary conditions is discussed in \cite{Boolakee2023BC}.

+To accelerate the convergence to a steady-state solution, multi-grid methods are frequently used for all types of discretization methods.
+The fundamental idea of multi-grid methods is that many iterative methods rapidly smooth high frequency error components on a fine grid, while low frequency error components can be represented on a coarser grid, where they become high frequency error components again.
+Thus, recursively applying the iterative method on multiple meshes and transferring the corresponding error corrections, this approach achieves a quasi-optimal convergence acceleration.
+In the context of LBM, multi-grid methods were first introduced in \cite{Toelke2002,Mavriplis2006} for steady-state solutions of the Navier--Stokes equations.
+Multiple extensions for this application were developed.
+In \cite{Armstrong2019}, an generalization for MRT LBM was presented, a simplified V-cycle was proposed in \cite{An2023}, and the combination with complex boundaries treated by an immersed-boundary method was discussed in \cite{Gsell2020}.
+Moreover, multi-grid LBM for solving second-order elliptic partial differential equations was derived in \cite{Patil2014}.

 However, to the best of the authors' knowledge, there have not been developed any LBMs for solving poroelasticity yet.
 In this work, we propose a novel coupled LBM to solve Biot's consolidation model in two dimensions.
 To this end, we use the classical LBM for reaction-diffusion equations \cite{Seta2013} for the Darcy flow and combine it with the recent pseudo-time LBM for quasi-static linear elasticity \cite{Boolakee2023}.
-We demonstrate that a naively coupled LBMs lead to instabilities for a strongly coupled problem (Biot--Willis coefficient close to one), while a coupling scheme using fully explicit and semi-implicit contributions is stable and accurate for all Biot--Willis coefficients.
+We employ a multi-grid method for the latter scheme and thus achieve quasi-optimal computational cost.
+To resolve the implicit coupling between the equations, we develop a centered update scheme, that incorporates both explicit and semi-implicit contributions.
+We demonstrate that naively explicitly or semi-implicitly coupled LBMs lead to instabilities for a strongly coupled problem (Biot--Willis coefficient close to one), while the centered coupling scheme using both contributions is stable and accurate for all Biot--Willis coefficients.
 The numerical results for Terzaghi's consolidation problem highlight that the scheme is even able to capture solutions with discontinuities arising from instantaneous loading.

 The outline of this paper is as follows.
 The governing equations of Biot's consolidation model are presented in \cref{sec:model}.
-Next, we introduce the LBMs for flow and elasticity in \cref{sec:LBM}, discussing in detail the coupling and used initial and boundary conditions.
+Next, we introduce the LBMs for flow and elasticity in \cref{sec:LBM}, discussing in detail the different coupling schemes, the multi-grid acceleration and the used initial and boundary conditions.
 In \cref{sec:numerics}, we present numerical results for a problem with a manufactured solution, for Terzaghi's consolidation problem as well as for an two-dimensional extension of the latter.
 Finally, \cref{sec:conclusion} summarizes the main conclusions.